Saturday, 28 February 2009

 But hey, they were giving marriage a go anyway.
 January 6, 1540, vows were exchanged, archbishop mumbled some stuff, and bam – they were husband and wife.
 Unfortunately, the night didn't quite go as planned.
 Let's just say Henry wasn't exactly swept off his sizable feet.
 Apparently, there were… olfactory issues.
 Not a good sign, folks.

 The marriage lasted about as long as a custard tart at a court feast.
-Henry, ever the charmer, offered Anne a generous severance package – houses, lands, the whole shebang – as long as she stayed put and didn't cause a scene.
+The marriage was annulled on July 12, 1540, on the grounds of non-consummation and Henry, ever the charmer, offered Anne a generous severance package – houses, lands, the whole shebang – as long as she stayed put and didn't cause a scene.
 Surprisingly, Anne took it all in stride.
 Unlike some of Henry's other wives (cough, Catherine Howard, cough), her head remained firmly attached to her shoulders.

 MONEY AND FAME: Anne received a generous settlement after her divorce from Henry VIII, which included various estates and a comfortable income.